xinyee20/tp/docs/DeveloperGuide.md

 The `Model` component,

 * Represents data of different features of **Serenity**.
-* Stores these data in-memory when the App is running.
+* Stores these data in-memory when the app is running.
 * Does not depend on the `Ui`, `Logic` and `Storage` components.
 * Contains observable data so that the <span><a href="#appendix-e-glossary" style="color:purple"><i>GUI</i></a></span> can automatically update upon data changes.